 Navigating an ageing workforce: the challenge and opportunity

-Presented by Sarah Cotton, Co-founder and organizational psychologist, Transitioning Well
+Sarah Cotton, Co-founder and organizational psychologist, Transitioning Well

 An increase in the ageing workforce brings both challenges and opportunities.
 Paradoxically, while many organizations appear to recognize the importance of managing this transition in age demographics, few appear to have done anything strategic in response.
 Dr Sarah Cotton will discuss the shifting culture and considerations of an ageing workforce including the importance of taking a proactive approach and best practice strategies for recruitment, retention and retirement for a mature age workforce.
 The impacts on workplace design (both physically and organizationally) will also be discussed, including the importance of dementia-friendly workplaces.
 A range of resources to support this significant transition will also be provided.